 Combining a strong sales process with a sales methodology creates a very impressive game plan that helps ensure greater predictability and lets a sales professional better control the end results.

-Defining & Documenting the Sales Process
+Defining & Documenting

 A sales process consists of a strong plan with a clear purpose.